Boltai/Udacity-Data-Engineering-NanoDegree/Data Warehouse Project/README.md

 The purpose of this project is to  create a redshift cluster in aws and stage the data there before loading it into the star schema tables.

-`Note: To reproduce this  you must put in your own AWS details into the DWH.cfg.`
+`Note: To reproduce this  you must put in your own AWS details into the DWH.cfg and launch your own Redshift Cluster`

 ## Star Schema Design
 The star schema has one fact table: "songplays", and four dimensions:"users", "artists", "songs" and "time".
 The queries to drop, create and insert the the data into the tables is contained within sql_queries.py.